dbrown92700/c8kDeploy/README.md

 - It's set up to run this for as many devices as you want at the same time
 - Multi-threaded OVA push with a setting for number of simultaneous uploads
 - Maps interfaces to VM Networks
 - Limited to the number of interfaces in the OVA.
-If more than the 3 default interfaces are needed, edit the OVA prior to running
+If more than the 3 default interfaces are needed, use cot to edit the OVA prior to running as documented in the C8000v installation docs

 ## Installation and Use:
 1. Clone repository